mistermantas/hop-on-discord/README.md

 ## Installation

-Copy and paste the contents of either snippet-dark.html or snippet-light.html to inside your <body></body>, change some details are it's show time.
+Copy and paste the contents of either snippet-dark.html or snippet-light.html to inside your <body></body>, change some details and it's show time!

 ## Contribute ❤